odea-project/qAlgorithms/report/report.md

 The DQS currently does not discriminate between points according to their distance in the scan dimension.
-This problem could be addressed by scaling the MOD during DQS calculation by some factor obtained by a Gaussian distribution which is 1 for distances in the same scan and less for every further scan until it is set to 0 for every scan past the tolerance of six.
+This problem could be addressed by scaling the MOD during DQS calculation by some factor obtained by a Gaussian distribution which is 1 for distances in the same scan and greater for every further scan until it is set to infinity for every scan past the tolerance of six.
-Such a modification has not yet been implemented due to colliding with the comparison that is the basis for test condition 2).
+Such a modification has not been generalised due to colliding with the comparison that is the basis for test condition 2).
+A solution for calculating the scaled DQSB is implemented.
+It has not yet been tested, but can be returned with the non-scaled DQSB.
+For implementation details, refer to the function **scaleDistancesForDQS_gauss**.
+The function compiles and executes without errors or exceptions.

 While the use of a set maximum distance between scans of a bin is in relation to the chance a real signal has of being a false negative, the result of